Killiankuppens/expense-analyzer-docs/Models.md

 We should have: Operation, Account, Users, (AnalysisResult).

 Operation should have :
+ - an id
- - a linked account (acc number col: 0 + acc name: 2)
+ - a linked Account (acc number col: 0 + acc name: 2)
  - a linked counterpart Account (acc number col: 12 + acc name col: 14)
  - a date (col: 5)
  - a description (col: 6)